lub-bee/zonecropper-ai/README.md

 ### Export

-- [Todo] Live preview list of each cropped zone
+- Live preview list of each cropped zone
-- [Todo] Delete zone, download zone image, or copy to clipboard (per zone)
+- Delete zone, download zone image, or copy to clipboard (per zone)
 - Export all zones + prompt file in a single `.zip`
 - [Todo] Filename customizable (default: `originalFileName_zoneCropperAI.zip`)
 - [Todo] Optional: include or exclude prompt file in export